 Churchill War Rooms ⏳ Beneath Westminster, the Cabinet War Rooms were at the heart of Churchill’s wartime strategies.
 There is a lot to take in and together with the Churchill Museum makes a fascinating and unique place to visit.

-Horse Guards Palace 💂 This parade ground is used for royal parades and ceremonies.
+Horse Guards Parade 💂 This parade ground is used for royal parades and ceremonies.
 Every morning the ceremony of Changing of the Guard takes place (11am Monday – Saturday, 10am on Sunday).
 The annual Trooping of The Colour also takes place here.

 Trafalgar Square 🙌 Admire the latest artwork at The Fourth Plinth, snap a selfie with the lions, gaze up at Nelson’s column and find London’s smallest police station!